open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ### p-value

-To limit the cost of this extension and for statistical reasons documented below, we propose to limit parent trace sampling probability to powers of two.
-This limits the available parent trace sampling probabilities to 1/2, 1/4, 1/8, and so on.
+To limit the cost of this extension and for statistical reasons documented below, we propose to limit parent sampling probability to powers of two.
+This limits the available parent sampling probabilities to 1/2, 1/4, 1/8, and so on.
 We can compactly encode these probabilities as small integer values using the base-2 logarithm of the adjusted count.